Azure/azure-powershell/src/Network/Network/help/Remove-AzVirtualHubBgpConnection.md

 # Remove-AzVirtualHubBgpConnection

 ## SYNOPSIS
-The Remove-AzVirtualHubBgpConnection cmdlet removes a HubBgpConnection resource that peers Azure Virtual Hub Router with a BGP-enabled peer in virtual network connected to the Virtual Hub.
+The Remove-AzVirtualHubBgpConnection cmdlet removes a HubBgpConnection resource that peers the Azure Virtual WAN Hub Router with a BGP-enabled peer in a virtual network connected to the Virtual WAN Hub.

 ## SYNTAX